Doanhaiduy/ASP.Net-MVC-project-63130260/README.md

 ## Getting Started

-To get started with [Your Website Name], simply visit our [website link] and explore the various features available.
+To get started with Sinp Shop, simply visit our https://project-63130260.site/ and explore the various features available.
 For more information or assistance, feel free to contact our support team through the integrated messenger.

 Happy Shopping!